agsb/f2u/README.md

     all leaf words have a payload as NULL and last jump;
     the memory model is not unified, separate address for flash and for sdram;
     ??? minus one reference execution per each compound word in exchange of a NULL test

+# Specifics

+      address pointer is Z (r31:r30) for lpm (flash), lds (sram), sts (sram) instructions;
+      first stack pointer is Y (r29:r28) for forth return stack;
+      second stack pointer is X (r27:r26) for forth data stack;
+      working pair register is W (r25:r24) for forth working register;

+      temporary register T (r23:r22)
+      temporary register N (r21:r20)
+      register r0 as generic work
+      register r1 as always zero

+      registers r2 to r4 used in interrupts registers r15:14 used by counter of timer interrup, (borrow from flashforth) registers r17:r16 and r19:r18 free

+      flash memory from $000 to $FFF ($0000 to $1FFF bytes) sram memory from  $0C0 to $45F (1024 bytes)
+      if (flash dictionary at $460, and all primitives

+ harvard memory architeture;

+ using internal clock of 8MHz;

+ uart at 9600, 8N1, asynchronous;

+ include timer at 1ms with 16 bits counter  ~ 65 s;

+ include watch dog at ~ 2.0 s;

+ include pseudo 16bit random generator;

+ include adapted djb hash generator for 16bits;

+ all 8bits and 16bits math from AVR200 manual;

+ uses MiniCore and optboot;

+ **still do not write to flash.**

+# Decisions

+  all dictionary in flash;
+  all constants and variables in sram;
+  eeprom preserves constants;
+  a cell is 16 bits;
+  a char is ASCII 7 bits, one byte at SRAM, one cell at stacks. little endian, low byte at low address. maximum word lenght is 15; four bits flags (IMMEDIATE, COMPILE, HIDEN, TOGGLE) per word;
+  numbers are signed two-complement;

 # Notes

 1. Primitives (Leaf) routine does not do any call.
 Compound (Twig) routines do.